 Conciliation is where parties, with assistance from a dispute resolution practitioner (the conciliator) discuss issues to reach an agreement.
-The conciliator is responsible for managing conciliation processes.
+The conciliator is responsible for managing the conciliation process.

 The process is similar to mediation.
-However, a conciliator will provide advice on matters in dispute and/or options for resolution, but does not make determinations.
+However, a conciliator will provide advice on matters in dispute and options for resolution, but does not make determinations.

 Arbitration is where the parties to a dispute present arguments and evidence to a dispute resolution practitioner (the arbitrator).
 The arbitrator makes binding decisions.

 The principles underpinning ADR interventions are not appropriate for all disputes.
 When considering these type of interventions, note that:

 - participation in mediation has to be voluntary